jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 forc new FuniSwapV2
 ```

-Our FuniSwapV2 project will have a slightly different directory structure, as we will have
+Our FuniSwapV2 DEX will have a slightly different directory structure, as we will have
 multiple contracts in this project (this part only covers one, but we need to prepare it
 for the next ones).
 Each contract will have a subdirectory within the project dir.
 The
-harness directory will be common.
+harness tests directory will be common.
 Let's create the directory for the pair contract:

 ```bash
 cd FuniSwapV2